 § 179.012.
-MANUFACTURED HOMES.
+MANUFACTURED HOMES

-- A. All manufactured homes installed in flood hazard areas shall be installed by an installer that is licensed pursuant to fla. stat. § 320.8249, and shall comply with the requirements of Chapter 15C-1, F.A.C. and the requirements of this ordinance. - B. Foundations.
-All new manufactured homes and replacement manufactured homes installed in flood hazard areas shall be installed on permanent, reinforced foundations that: - 1.
-In flood hazard areas (Zone A) other than coastal high hazard areas, are designed in accordance with the foundation requirements of the Florida Building Code, Residential Section R322.2 and this ordinance. - 2.
-In coastal high hazard areas (Zone V), are designed in accordance with the foundation requirements of the Florida Building Code, Residential Section R322.3 and this ordinance. - C. Anchoring.
+- (A) All manufactured homes installed in flood hazard areas shall be installed by an installer that is licensed pursuant to § 320.8249, F.S., and shall comply with the requirements of Chapter 15C-1, F.A.C. and the requirements of this Part. - (B) Foundations.
+All new manufactured homes and replacement manufactured homes installed in flood hazard areas shall be installed on permanent, reinforced foundations that: - (1) In flood hazard areas (Zone A) other than coastal high hazard areas, are designed in accordance with the foundation requirements of the Florida Building Code, Residential Section R322.2 and this Part. - (2) In coastal high hazard areas (Zone V), are designed in accordance with the foundation requirements of the Florida Building Code, Residential Section R322.3 and this Part. - (C) Anchoring.
 All new manufactured homes and replacement manufactured homes shall be installed using methods and practices which minimize flood damage and shall be securely anchored to an adequately anchored foundation system to resist flotation, collapse or lateral movement.
 Methods of anchoring include, but are not limited to, use of over-the-top or frame ties to ground anchors.
-This anchoring requirement is in addition to applicable state and local anchoring requirements for wind resistance. - D. Elevation.
-All manufactured homes that are placed, replaced, or substantially improved in flood hazard areas shall be elevated such that the bottom of the frame is at or above the elevation required, as applicable to the flood hazard area, in the Florida Building Code, Residential Section R322.2 (Zone A) or Section R322.3 (Zone V). - E. Enclosures.
-Enclosed areas below elevated manufactured homes shall comply with the requirements of the Florida Building Code, Residential Section R322 or R322.3 for such enclosed areas, as applicable to the flood hazard area. - F. Utility equipment.
-Utility equipment that serves manufactured homes, including electric, heating, ventilation, plumbing, and air conditioning equipment and other service facilities, shall comply with the requirements of the Florida Building Code, Residential Section R322, as applicable to the flood hazard area.
+This anchoring requirement is in addition to applicable state and local anchoring requirements for wind resistance. - (D) Elevation.
+All manufactured homes that are placed, replaced, or substantially improved in flood hazard areas shall be elevated such that the bottom of the frame is at or above the elevation required, as applicable to the flood hazard area, in the Florida Building Code, Residential Section R322.2 (Zone A) or Section R322.3 (Zone V). - (E) Enclosures.
+Enclosed areas below elevated manufactured homes shall comply with the requirements of the Florida Building Code, Residential Section R322 or R322.3 for such enclosed areas, as applicable to the flood hazard area. - (F) Utility equipment.
+Utility equipment that serves manufactured homes, including electric, heating, ventilation, plumbing, and air conditioning equipment and other service facilities, shall comply with the requirements of the Florida Building Code, Residential Section R322, as applicable to the flood hazard area. - (G) (Ord.

-(Ord.
 2014-04, passed 3-4-14; Am.
 Ord.
 2020-84, passed 12-17-20)

 § 179.013.
-RECREATIONAL VEHICLES AND PARK TRAILERS.
+RECREATIONAL VEHICLES AND PARK TRAILERS

-- A. Temporary placement.
-Recreational vehicles and park trailers placed temporarily in flood hazard areas shall: - 1.
-Be on the site for fewer than 180 consecutive days; or - 2.
-Be fully licensed and ready for highway use, which means the recreational vehicle or park model is on wheels or jacking system, is attached to the site only by quick-disconnect type utilities and security devices, and has no permanent attachments such as additions, rooms, stairs, decks and porches. - B. Permanent placement.
-Recreational vehicles and park trailers that do not meet the limitations in subsection A of this section for temporary placement shall meet the requirements of Section 179.033 of this ordinance for manufactured homes.
+- (A) Temporary placement.
+Recreational vehicles and park trailers placed temporarily in flood hazard areas shall: - (1) Be on the site for fewer than 180 consecutive days; or - (2) Be fully licensed and ready for highway use, which means the recreational vehicle or park model is on wheels or jacking system, is attached to the site only by quick-disconnect type utilities and security devices, and has no permanent attachments such as additions, rooms, stairs, decks and porches. - (B) Permanent placement.
+Recreational vehicles and park trailers that do not meet the limitations in subsection (A) of this section for temporary placement shall meet the requirements of §179.033 for manufactured homes.

 § 179.014.
-TANKS.
+TANKS